Ibrahim778/QuickMenuReborn/usage.md

     QuickMenuRebornRemoveSeparator(SEPARATOR_ID); //Don't forget this!
 ```

-I also recommend not removing widgets like checkboxes and buttons at times when the quickmenu is open, so do not remove widgets in the OnLoad and onPress/OnTrigger callbacks
+I also recommend not removing widgets like checkboxes and buttons at times when the quickmenu is open, so do not remove widgets in the OnLoad and onPress/OnTrigger callbacks.
+This is to ensure the user doesn't trigger dead callbacks, which would crash shell.